istio/istio/manifests/charts/README.md

 # Istio Installer

+## WARNING: Do not use these charts to install Istio!

+If you are looking to install Istio using helm please use the charts found in the Istio helm repository documented [here](https://istio.io/latest/docs/setup/install/helm/).
+If you are seeing image pull errors about being unable to pull a container called `image: auto` THIS MEANS YOU.

+This directory contains the helm chart _sources_ which are versioned and built and pushed to the helm repository with each Istio release.
+If you want to make changes to Istio helm charts, you're in the right place.

+---

 Note: If making any changes to the charts or values.yaml in this dir, first read [UPDATING-CHARTS.md](UPDATING-CHARTS.md)

 Istio installer is a modular, 'a-la-carte' installer for Istio.
 It is based on a